-4 In Germany, the so-called challenge-and-response approach to the history of ideas proposes a similar model (Münkler and Rzepka 2015; Straßenberger 2018).
+&lt;sup>4 In Germany, the so-called challenge-and-response approach to the history of ideas proposes a similar model (Münkler and Rzepka 2015; Straßenberger 2018).

-5 As many interpretivists, pragmatist sociology does not demand from people to reason coherently (that is, by always referring to the same line of justification).
+&lt;sup>5 As many interpretivists, pragmatic sociology does not demand from people to reason coherently (that is, by always referring to the same line of justification).